Understanding IVAs

 If you have entered into an individual voluntary arrangement (IVA) then you are restricted to borrowing no more than £500 without obtaining permission from your insolvency practitioner.

-When we consider affordability, we will look at other debts, repayments.
+When we consider affordability, we will look at other debts and repayments.
 You are very welcome to join us and save regularly, just a small amount every week or month soon build up into a useful fund for when you need it.

 Citizens Advice has an article that explains the things to think about when considering an IVA